With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 GAINESVILLE, Fla.
 (AP) — Kadarius Toney scored three occasions, Kyle Trask became the first player in school history with four touchdown passes in four successive matches and Florida returned by your three-week layoff to manage Missouri.

 The Gators’ best win win of the year came following a COVID-19 epidemic forced the Southeastern Alliance to postpone two of the matches.
-Additionally, it contained a benches-clearing scuffle in halftime that included both trainers.
+In addition, it contained a benches-clearing scuffle in halftime that included both trainers.

-Many players threw punches through the melee, however, three have been ejected.
-The seminar will hand down more punishments after an overview.
+Many players threw punches throughout the melee, however, only three have been ejected.
+The convention can hand down more punishments after an overview.
 It might be expensive for Florida (3-1), that performs with rival and fifth-ranked Georgia following week at nearby Jacksonville.
 The match is very likely to determine on the winner of the East Division.

 Missouri is currently 2-3.